laurenkolinger/3d/readme.md

    - Tilt camera 45°
    - Capture angled view of transect from either side

-#### Post-Filming
-- Press center button on each light for 2s to put lights to sleep
+After filming transect, if using Krakens, press center button on each light for 2s to put lights to sleep.
+If using Keldans, turn dial to off.

-## Running a Sample Project

-1. Clone this repository
-2. Navigate to the sample project directory: `cd examples/sample_project`
-3. Follow the setup instructions above
-4. Run each step in sequence, performing the manual steps between automated ones
-5. Check the output directories for results
+After dive, Turn off Krakens (hold inner and outer buttons for 2s) or KEldans, turn dial to off, lock.
+Turn off camera.

+## Offloading memory card each day

+(coming soon)

-## Acknowledgments
+## Encoding CRAW video

-This workflow was developed by Lauren Olinger for the Territorial Coral Reef Monitoring Program.
+(coming soon)